bkuehlhorn/serialize-access-x/README.rst

    def setValue(json_dict_list, key, value):
        """
     Find last key in json_dict_list from key string Add [] for missing keys when next is int add MyDict() for missing keys when next is not int

+    verify key:
+        is int: make list
+        is list: make copy
+        is other: split by delimiter

+    verify json_dict_list:
+        is list or dict:
+            set myDict
+        is other:

+    pop last_key

+    for each key
+        if can walk: walk to next myDict
+        else: add new node for key

+    if myDict is (dict or list):
+    else: add dict or list

+    myDict[last_key] = value

     :param key: string of keys with ":" DELIMITER
     :param value: value for last key
     :return: None
        """

 Examples